lgeurts/lgeurts.github.io/about.md

 I spent the biggest part of my digital life working for multi-national corporations like Microsoft, Dell, HP, and British Telecom - rapidly advancing the promotional ladder while dealing with the internals of Windows releases (in a rare case Linux) and spreading our holy gospel during all kinds of customer events.

 Learned a lot and met amazingly talented people of which I can call some a close friend.
 Great times, until I discovered there was nothing new to explore, stuck in a career with no chance to grow.
-So, after a long period of doubt (was giving up a good paying job without even knowing what to do next), 2017 I pushed the brakes, quit, booked a flight to Paris and started as a one-man-shop.
+So, after a long period of doubt (was giving up a good paying job without even knowing what to do next), 2017 I pushed the brake, quit, booked a flight to Paris and started as a one-man-shop.

 Now you probably were going to ask me if I have any regets leaving those bags of stock options behind.
 No, I've had my share of blunders and absurdities creeping in but never would go back.
 Love my freedom.